sictweb/bti425-2020/graded-work.md

 Tests - 3 in total - 50%
 Assignments - 3 in total - 50%

+> Updated as a result of the term interruption...
+> Tests total 50 points
+> Assignments total 40 points
+> Final grade will be based on (50+40) 90 points

 This course does NOT have a final exam.